7 Best VR Solutions for Chronic Pain Management in 2026

 5. AppliedVR

-Beyond EaseVRx, AppliedVR's broader platform delivers VR interventions for acute procedural pain, perioperative anxiety, and chronic pain conditions including fibromyalgia and pelvic pain.
+Beyond RelieVRx, AppliedVR's broader platform delivers VR interventions for acute procedural pain, perioperative anxiety, and chronic pain conditions including fibromyalgia and pelvic pain.
 Their hospital-facing products are deployed at major health systems to reduce pain medication requirements during procedures and provide non-pharmacological options for admitted patients with complex pain profiles.

 Website: https://appliedvr.io